jnmacdnld/portfolio-website/content/projects/artemis-apollo.md

 center of mass.
 With the work the team did over the summer, we managed to place first in RoboSub 2017.
-We achieved a semi-finals score which was higher than the next best team by a factor of ten, which was truly incredible.
+We achieved a semi-finals score which was higher than the next best team by a factor of more than two, which was truly incredible.
 I was priveleged to have such a great team.
 Seeing both vehicles working flawlessly in paralell was a moment I will never forget.